 Looking for more options?
 There are more plant-based options that kill various different parasites.
 This ARTICLE is entitled, “Plant-Based Natural Products for the Discovery and Development of Novel Anthelmintics against Nematodes” and was published in March 2020.
 It outlines various different herbs and the specific parasite it targets.

 Andrographis paniculata – Helps control larvae production, blocks eggs from hatching

 Wormwood – Very often wormwood is the main ingredient in a parasite cleanse because it has a broad spectrum of action.
-It’s helpful with the GI parasite called giardina, liver pathogens and other worms.
+It’s helpful with the GI parasite called giardia, liver pathogens, and other worms.
 In this study published in the Journal of Helminthology,

 Berberine – Also known as Oregon grape or Goldenthread, this is a pretty popular anti-parasitic agent in the world of herbal medicine.
 It’s also used for supporting healthy blood sugar levels, and finally, it has a place in the world of Lyme treatment for its ability to target pathogens of all sorts.

-Black Walnut – This herbal anti-parasitic is discussed in RxList and they say it can help with parasitic worm infections as well as other diseases like syphilis, diphtheria and skin wounds.
-It’s helpful with pain and swelling, and commonly sold as a commercial tea in health food stores.
+Black Walnut – This herbal anti-parasitic is discussed in RxList and they say it can help with parasitic worm infections as well as other diseases like syphilis, diphtheria, and skin wounds.
+It’s helpful with pain and swelling and is commonly sold as a commercial tea in health food stores.